Constitution

 ✠ INTRODUCTION ✠

-From the ancient sovereignty of the Cenél nEógain, from the kingship of Suibne Menn, and from the enduring lineage of the Ó Brolcháin kindred, the Royal House of Bradley descends as a living heir to the Gaelic order of kingship.
+From the ancient sovereignty of the Cenél nEógain, from the kingship of Suibne Menn, and from the enduring lineage of the Ó Bhrolcháin kindred, the Imperial and Royal House of Bradley descends as a living heir to the Gaelic order of kingship.
 Though centuries have passed since the White Rod was raised upon the hills of Ulster, the sovereign rights of the House endure by the immutable law of blood — jus sanguinis — and by the perpetual dignity of a dynasty whose authority is neither diminished by time nor dependent upon territory.

 The purpose of this Constitution is threefold: